 April 12, 2024

-By fulfilling these disclosure obligations, funds can demonstrate their commitment to transparency and responsible investing, helping investors to make well-informed choices and fostering confidence in the promotion of sustainable and socially responsible investments.
+By fulfilling these disclosure obligations, funds can demonstrate their commitment to responsible investing, helping investors make well-informed choices and fostering confidence in the promotion of sustainable and socially responsible investments.
+To better understand how data standardisation and transparency benefits investors, check this article.

-According to the SFDR guidelines, financial market participants are required to include information about the methodology used for calculating the index referred to in Article 6(1) and (3) in their disclosures.On the other hand, Article 9 funds are those that have explicit ESG (Environmental, Social, and Governance) or other core objectives, distinguishing them from Article 8 funds.
+Article 9 funds are those that explicitly prioritise ESG objectives, distinguishing them from Article 8 funds.
 Article 9 funds place sustainability and responsible investment at the core of their strategies, making them distinct in terms of their primary focus.

-Get tailored guidance to our 414 tools and upgrade your fund to Article 8 or 9!
+Get tailored guidance to upgrade your fund to Article 8 or 9!

 7